kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I feel like I'm being followed.
 - I walk up to the area of the beach that has a restaurant and a bar.
 - The bar plays Back to Black while two people who look like the trumpet teacher and Ana walk by.
+- This sort of thing goes on continuously, any time I leave the house.
+- I can't believe people have nothing else to do with their lives.
 - It's all set ups and contrived events designed to terrorize me.
 - It is indeed very stressful and I'm still feeling enormously sexually aroused all the time and I cannot think straight.